juan-phzy/sona-sense/README.md

+The academic portion of this project is finished.

+The site in general is still in a very rough draft.

 This project is a music-streaming web application built on next.js using TypeScript and Tailwind CSS

 -  All components go in the "components" folder